rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/troubleshoot-rdp-connection.md

 1. Reset Remote Desktop configuration.
 2. Check Network Security Group rules / Cloud Services endpoints.
 3. Review VM console logs.
+4. Reset the NIC for the VM.
-4. Check the VM Resource Health.
+5. Check the VM Resource Health.
-5. Reset your VM password.
+6. Reset your VM password.
-6. Restart your VM.
+7. Restart your VM.
-7. Redeploy your VM.
+8. Redeploy your VM.

 Continue reading if you need more detailed steps and explanations.
 Verify that local network equipment such as routers and firewalls are not blocking outbound TCP port 3389, as noted in [detailed RDP troubleshooting scenarios](detailed-troubleshoot-rdp.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

 > [!TIP]
 > If the **Connect** button for your VM is grayed out in the portal and you are not connected to Azure via an [Express Route](../../expressroute/expressroute-introduction.md) or [Site-to-Site VPN](../../vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal.md) connection, you need to create and assign your VM a public IP address before you can use RDP.
 You can read more about [public IP addresses in Azure](../../virtual-network/virtual-network-ip-addresses-overview-arm.md).
->
->

 ## <a name="ways-to-troubleshoot-rdp-issues"></a>Ways to troubleshoot RDP issues
 You can troubleshoot VMs created using the Resource Manager deployment model by using one of the following methods: